-Plastic Free July is almost here.
+Plastic Free July is here.
 It’s the opportunity for you to challenge yourself not to use any single use plastics for the month.
 The chance to help create a future which the world so desperately needs.

 Avoiding single use plastics is a lifestyle choice.
 Whilst it can seem overwhelming as plastics are all around us, we need to choose a plastic free future.